AVIN4SH/dEX/README.md

 npm run dev
 ```

+# Follow above commands to see project in action

 Following above steps will start the project

 In case of any unexpected behaviour occurance, check the address of tokens and exchange from 2nd commands output match the ones in utils/addressConfig.json.
 They should be same for the deploy to work correctly when using hardhat as network

-# To run scripts of deployment follow these steps:
+# To run scripts only of deployment follow these steps:

 First Command: